Nyxzore/Manim-Animations/README.md

 # Manim-Animations
-My personal practice and displays of using the python mathematical library - manim
+My personal practice and displays of using the python mathematical animations library - manim